AntonPopoff/android-color-wheel/README.md

 * `GradientSeekBar.setAlphaArgb(argb)`
 * `GradientSeekBar.setAlphaRgb(rgb)`

-Both of these methods take RGB color and set transparent version of it as a `start` color and opaque as an `end` color.
+Both of these methods take RGB color and set transparent version of it as `start` color and opaque as `end` color.

 The only difference between these two methods is that `GradientSeekBar.setAlphaArgb(argb)` also adjusts position of the thumb based on the alpha value of the parameter while `GradientSeekBar.setAlphaRgb(rgb)` doesn't.

-To get alpha component of the current intermediate color you can use `GradientSeekBar.argbAlpha` extension property.
+To get alpha component of a current intermediate color you can use `GradientSeekBar.argbAlpha` extension property.

 Also you can use `GradientSeekBar.setAlphaListener` method to set a listener that will be called when alpha value is changed.